Premm/customer-management-system/README.md

 ## Customer Management System - Technical Challenge

-To run the project clone it to your local machine and use `npm start`.
+To run the project clone it to your local machine, use `npm i` and then `npm start`.

 ## This project features: